 The monitoring engine increments the notification number by 1

-The diagram below summarizes the notifications management in Centreon:
+The diagram below summarizes the notification management procedure in Centreon: